NilsEckerle/LaborC-IES-Teil-2/Lastenhaeft.md

 - [x] Print: `YEAH YEAH, still in state DRIVING, done round 2, going for round 3/3` after finishing round 2
 - [x] Print: `Done.
 Thank you!
 I am going into state RESTING now and I will reset myself in 5 seconds.
 Take care of you and me!` after round 3
-- [ ] 5 Sekunden reseten, dann von vorne
-- [ ] LF - Leuchtdioden state anzeigen. immer
+- [x] LF - Leuchtdioden state anzeigen. immer

 **RESETTING:**
+- [x] 5 Sekunden reseten, dann von vorne
-- [ ] Print: `I will be in state RESTING from now on! zzzZZZzzzZZZzzz` einmalig wenn entering
+- [x] Print: `I will be in state RESTING from now on! zzzZZZzzzZZZzzz` einmalig wenn entering

 **PAUSE:**